Leadership Within The Program

 Primary Practice Site: John Cochran VA Hospital

-I am originally from Saint Louis but did the majority of my training in California including IM Residency and a Chief Resident year at UC Irvine, as well as a nephrology fellowship at UC San Francisco.
-I returned to Saint Louis in 2014 and have been working at St. Louis University and the John Cochran VA in both nephrology and internal medicine.
+Dr. Stephanie Shieh is originally from Saint Louis but did the majority of her training in California including internal medicine residency and a chief resident year at University of California Irvine, as well as a nephrology fellowship at University of California San Francisco.
+She returned to St. Louis in 2014 and has been working at Saint Louis University and the John Cochran VA in both nephrology and internal medicine.

-My interests are varied and include home dialysis therapies, innovations in educational teaching, and healthcare policy both within and outside the VA.
+Dr. Shieh's interests are varied and include home-dialysis therapies, innovations in educational teaching, and healthcare policy both within and outside the VA.

-Working with SLU and the Veterans Affairs has afforded me the ability work with a diverse patient population with exposure to different models of healthcare delivery.
-My experiences working with residents, fellows, and medical students have helped me to become a better mentor, educator, and clinician.
+Working with SLU and the Veterans Affairs has afforded Dr. Shieh the ability work with a diverse patient population with exposure to different models of healthcare delivery.
+She says her experiences working with residents, fellows, and medical students have helped her to become a better mentor, educator and clinician.

 Roshani Desai, M.D.